-Rinvoq (upadacitinib) is a Disease Modifying Anti-Rheumatic Drug (DMARD) that’s currently used to treat rheumatoid arthritis with and without methotrexate.
-Its effectiveness is currently being studied for other types of arthritis.
+Rinvoq (upadacitinib) is a Disease Modifying Anti-Rheumatic Drug (DMARD) that’s currently used to treat rheumatoid arthritis with and without methotrexate, psoriatic arthritis, and ankylosing spondylitis.

 Rinvoq works by suppressing the immune system.
 It belongs to a class of medications known as Janus Kinase (JAK) inhibitors.